Eytan Rockaway

 Eytan Rockaway is an American film director, writer and producer.

-A graduate of NYU's Tisch School of the Arts, Rockaway made his directorial debut with The Abandoned, which was an official selection of the Los Angeles Film Festival and the Chicago International Film Festival.
+After graduating of NYU's Tisch School of the Arts, Rockaway co-founded A Matter of Substance: a cross platform media/entertainment entity spanning the fields of Music, Film and Television.
+In '07 the company's focus shifted to creating a new high definition channel AMOS Television.
+Rockaway made his directorial debut with The Abandoned, which was an official selection of the Los Angeles Film Festival and the Chicago International Film Festival.
 IFC Films released The Abandoned in theaters January 2016.
 His second feature Lansky starring Harvey Keitel was released June 2021.